exiang/open_hub_wiki/Common-Building-Block.md

   * [Persona](Master-Data-Persona) - this event is targeting for attendees of what kind of persona
   * [Industry](Master-Data-Industry) - this event is for attendees of which industry
   * [Startup Stages](Master-Data-Startup-Stages) - this event is targeting for startup at which stages

+### Event Group
+Multiple events can be group under 1 Event Group.
+For example, a 'MaGIC Accelerator Program' is an event group with the following events:
+  * MaGIC Accelerator Program 2015
+  * MaGIC Accelerator Program 2016
+  * MaGIC Accelerator Program 2017

+### Event Registration
+Event registration keep track of individuals who participated in an event.

+### Event Organization
+Event Organization keep track of companies/organizations who participated in an event.